asyncjs/async-website/_posts/2015-07-12-functors-and-monads.md

 Come along to hold your own with the Haskell crowd, and more importantly how to use these concepts to write elegant, beautiful code.

+***

+Fabien is a JavaScript dev in brighton, currently working for Brandwatch and enemy of (the) state

 [fabien]: http://allou.is/